Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Numerical experiments

-As a realistic industrial case study, part of the Zurich distribution grid was used.
+A realistic industrial case study was performed with part of the Zurich distribution grid.
 Actual load data was augmented with some simulated PV in-feeds.
 Additional studies on this data are given in~\cite{merkli2018globally}.
-Load data as well as the system topology data are the same, but only the strongest of the upgrade possibilities for a subset of lines is considered here.
+Load data as well as the system topology data are the same as in~\cite{merkli2018globally}, but only the strongest of the upgrade possibilities for a subset of lines is considered here to shorten computation times.
 A visual representation of the violations encountered for the system and load data is shown in Fig.~\ref{fig:EKZvio}.
-A set of~50 randomly generated scenarios was used in the following experiments.
-The scenarios were created by creating perturbing a base scenario obtained from real load data.
-In the experiment presented here, the policy was simply solving an AC economic dispatch to local optimality.
-For the software implementation, the Julia language~\cite{Bezanson2017} was used in conjunction with the JuMP modeling package~\cite{DunningHuchetteLubin2017}.
-Semidefinite relaxations were solved with Mosek, smooth nonlinear problems arising in the operating policy with IPOPT~\cite{Waechter2005} and linear problems with Gurobi.
-The computer used was an Intel Xeon-E5540 (2.5~GHz) along with 24 GB of RAM and Debian Linux.
+Different cardinality sets of randomly generated scenarios were used in the following experiments.
+The scenarios were created by perturbing a base scenario obtained from real load data.
+In the experiment presented here, the policy was simply solving an AC economic dispatch to local optimality using IPOPT.

-As a result of the upgrade optimization procedure, the lines numbered 1 through 7 in Fig.~\ref{fig:EKZvio} need to be upgraded.
-These upgrades then lead to new operating points that do not violate any constraints for all previously violating scenarios.